programminghistorian/ph-submissions/en/drafts/originals/interactive-data-visualization-dashboard.md

 #### Coding the Dashboard

 The dashboard has two pie charts placed side by side, each of which has a dropdown menu for selecting decades.
 Both charts show the top-10 non-English languages in percentage.
 [The script for coding the dashboard can be found here](https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/interactive-data-visualization-dashboard/app-rq2.py).
 If you have downloaded the data in CSV (see the previous section, above), you can run the script (`app-rq2.py`) directly without retrieving the data from Chronicling America.

+{% include figure.html filename="en-or-interactive-data-visualization-dashboard-02.png" alt="A screenshot showing what the RQ2 dashboard looks like.
+There are two pie graphs: one shows the top 10 non-English newspapers in the U.S. in the 1690s; the other shows the same but for 2020s" caption="Screenshot of the RQ2 dashboard.
+Each chart shows the top-10 non-English newspapers in a given decade.
+The percentage is the count of newspaper titles in a given non-English language divided by the sum of non-English newspaper titles." %}

 ## Conclusion
 Interactive visualization contributes to digital humanities by facilitating knowledge discovery and making the research output more accessible to the public.
 In this lesson, the key steps of creating and deploying an interactive dashboard using an open-source tool, Dash in Python, are demonstrated with an example in media studies.
 Like [Shiny in R](https://doi.org/10.46430/phen0105), this is an approach that can be applied in a wide range of applications in digital humanities.